 In addition to the specific and individual courses, periodic reviews of achievement/improvement will be conducted for the B.F.A.
 Acting and Production Design candidate with the purpose of determining advancement/retention.
-At the conclusion of the fourth semester. the student will be reviewed by the performance or design faculty and a determination made as to permission for continuance in the program.
+At the conclusion of the fourth semester, the student will be reviewed by the performance or design faculty and a determination made as to permission for continuance in the program.
 Students with unfavorable evaluations will not be permitted to continue study in the B.F.A. but may continue in the B.A.
 General Theatre program.

 Students in the B.F.A.
-Acting program must present acting juries at the conclusion of the first year; at the end of each semester of the second year; at the end of the third year, and must perform a senior recital or a leading role in a departmental production during their fourth year.
+Acting and Music Theatre programs must present acting juries at the conclusion of the first year; at the end of each semester of the second year; at the end of the third year, and must perform a senior recital or a leading role in a departmental production during their fourth year.
 B.F.A.
-Acting majors are required to audition for all Department of Theatre Arts Mainstage productions.
+Acting and Musical Theatre majors are required to audition for all Department of Theatre and Dance Mainstage productions.